 The project isn’t without controversy.
 The September 2016 progress report asks, “Are there any significant challenges that might hinder progress or keep you from meeting your project milestones?
 If so, please tell us about them.”
 The answer, “Yes.
 The project could be subject to appeal by the environmental watchdog group, Sound Action thus delaying regulatory approvals.”

-In late July, I stopped by the Deception Pass State Park administration building hoping someone could confirm or deny a rumor I’d heard–when the project is complete, fisherman (and crabbers), will be prohibited from fishing (crabbing) along the pedestrian-accessible addition, which will be for boat moorage only.
-Park Manager Jack Hartt himself greeted me after a brief wait at the (unstaffed) counter just inside the door.
+In July of 2017, I stopped by the Deception Pass State Park administration building hoping someone could confirm or deny a rumor I’d heard from a couple of folks who hang out at the dock–when the project is complete, fisherman (and crabbers), will be prohibited from fishing (crabbing) along the pedestrian-accessible addition, which will be for boat moorage only.
+Park Manager (now former) Jack Hartt himself greeted me after a brief wait at the (unstaffed) counter just inside the door.
 I’d never seen him, except in photos, but I’d read the book he published last year Exploring Deception Pass: An Insider’s Guide to Washington’s Favorite State Park.
-I smiled and said, “I know who you are,” as I explained the purpose of my visit and handed him my (outdated) map of the moorage improvements.
+I smiled and said, “I know who you are,” as I explained the purpose of my visit and handed him my (since updated) map of the moorage improvements.